What is Flashpacking? | Explained by Flashpacking Family

 Flashpacking isn’t a term we made up but is a description of a way of travelling that’s been around for at least 15 years.
-The interesting thing is that there doesn’t seem to be one definitive description of what flashpacking is – though there is lots of overlap in how various people describe and understand it.
+The interesting thing is that there doesn’t seem to be one definitive description of what flashpacking is.
+There is lots of overlap in how various people describe and understand it, however.

-So, for what it’s worth, our take on flashpacking is this: Put simply flashpacking is a mix of backpacking and luxury travel, giving the independent vibe of backpacking, and the budget to allow for some luxe splurges on your trip.
-There will be budget hotels or hostels involved (though probably not dorm rooms), but there will also be boutique hotels or fancy Airbnbs thrown in too.
-And whilst there could be the odd 3rd class rail trip or 8-hour bus ride – just for the experience! – there’s just as likely car hire, drivers or short flights to get from A to B. Want the advantages of the independent travel and attitude, and are happy to save budget on accommodation to spend on other elements of their trip.
+So, for what it’s worth, our take on flashpacking is this: Put simply, flashpacking is a mix of backpacking and luxury travel, giving the independent vibe of backpacking and the budget to allow for some luxury splurges on your trip.
+There will be budget hotels or hostels involved (though probably not dorm rooms).
+There will also be boutique hotels or fancy Airbnbs thrown in too.
+And whilst there could be the odd 3rd class rail trip or 8-hour bus ride, there’s just as likely to be car hire, drivers or short flights to get from A to B.

 Nor is flashpacking anything to do with the ongoing suitcase vs backpack debate, as these days many backpackers themselves don’t travel with a backpack, but prefer the convenience and practicality of a suitcase, shock, horror!

 We like Paul Miles’ take on the term, who described flashpacking in the Guardian way back in 2004 as:

 “An incongruous mix of slumming it and luxury; of adventurous travel with those on a budget by day and sedate dining and sleeping with the better off by night.”